minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-init.rst

    The image to use when deploying the :minio-git:`MinIO Console <console>` in Operator mode, where administrators can create and manage MinIO tenants using a Graphical User Interface.
    Defaults to ``minio/console:v0.17.3``.

+.. mc-cmd:: --console-tls
+   :optional:

+   .. versionadded:: 4.5.6

+   Enables TLS for the Operator Console.

+   Disabled by default.

 .. mc-cmd:: --default-console-image
    :optional: